smartinternz02/SBSPS-Challenge-7177-Wildcard/README.md

 # SBSPS-Challenge-7177-Wildcard
-A poster, video, files and, visualisations are uploaded for "Data for social good hackathon".
+A poster, a video, few files and visualisations are uploaded for "Data for social good hackathon".